uber/prototool/README.md

 It is possible to ignore lint rules via configuration.
 However, especially if starting from a clean slate, we highly recommend using all default lint rules for consistency.

 Many of the lint rules exist to mitigate backwards compatibility problems as schemas evolves.
-For example: requiring a unique request-response pair per RPC - while this potentially resuls in duplicated messages, this makes it impossible to affect an adjacent RPC by adding or modifying an existing field.
+For example: requiring a unique request-response pair per RPC - while this potentially results in duplicated messages, this makes it impossible to affect an adjacent RPC by adding or modifying an existing field.

 ## Special Thanks